AlexandriaDAO/core/src/tests/plan.md

 - Make exploring an owner easier.
 - Need to blur blocked images when clicked on.
 - We need a more efficient way to get peoples library because it takes a long time if you have a lot of NFTs.
 Maybe add back the concurrent query calls.
+- Need to add a minting check in rust that the NFT created is a real arweave id.
+- Get search to work by pressing enter.
+- Get thumbnails to show on video, and only load the first frame.
+- There's a bug where ebook searching gets the search button stuck in the loading state.

 */